Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 During periods of extreme network activity, burn rates can theoretically exceed inflation, making SOL temporarily deflationary.
 In practice, current transaction volume doesn't consistently achieve this threshold, but the mechanism creates a direct relationship between network usage and token supply dynamics.

-The practical impact: **staking yields** on Solana are ~7% APY (varying with inflation rate and total staked percentage), reflecting the need to compensate validators for substantial hardware costs and operational complexity.
+The practical impact: **staking yields** on Solana are roughly 7% APY (varying with inflation rate and total staked percentage), reflecting the need to compensate validators for substantial hardware costs and operational complexity.

 ### Staking Mechanics and Validator Economics